-The mission of Leon County Schools emphasizes the benefits of good physical, psychological and financial health for its employees and creates a workplace culture that recognizes and rewards medical, mental and fiscal wellness.
+One of the missions of Leon County Schools is to emphasizes the benefits of good physical, psychological and financial health for its employees and creates a workplace culture that recognizes and rewards medical, mental, and fiscal wellness.

 LCS encourages employees to engage in programs and activities that promote a health body and a positive attitude.
-Wellness Champions are located at every school and District site in the county with information about current programs and activities, including weight loss, stress management, smoking cessation and more.
+Wellness Champions are located at every school and District site in the county with information about current programs and activities, including weight loss, stress management, smoking cessation, and more.
 A state-of-the-art Wellness Center is available free of charge to all LCS employees.
 In addition, Capital Health Plan provides a \$150 rebate on gym memberships.

-For the most up-to-date information, visit the LCS website -> LCS Employees -> Health & Wellness: http://leonschools.schoolwires.net/domain/58
+For the most up-to-date information, visit the LCS website -

+LCS Employees -> Health & Wellness: http://leonschools.schoolwires.net/domain/58

-Nondiscrimination Notification and Contact Information
+Nondiscrimination Notification & Contact Information

-"No person shall on the basis of gender, marital status, sexual orientation, race, religion, national origin, age, color or disability be denied employment, receipt of services, access to or participation in school activities or programs if qualified to receive such services, or otherwise be discriminated against or placed in a hostile environment in any educational program or activity including those receiving federal financial assistance, except as provided by law."
+"No person shall on the basis of sex (including transgender, gender nonconforming, and gender identity), marital status, sexual orientation, race, religion, ethnicity, national origin, age, color, pregnancy, disability, military status, or genetic information be denied employment, receipt of services, access to or participation in school activities or programs if qualified to receive such services, or otherwise be discriminated against or placed in a hostile environment in any educational program or activity including those receiving federal financial assistance, except as provided by law."
 No person shall deny equal access or a fair opportunity to meet to, or discriminate against, any group officially affiliated with the Boy Scouts of America, or any other youth group listed in Title 36 of the United States Code as a patriotic society.

-An employee, student, parent or applicant alleging discrimination with respect to employment, or any educational program or activity may contact:
+An employee, student, parent, or applicant alleging discrimination with respect to employment, or any educational program or activity may contact: